agile-ts/documentation/docs/quick_start/React.md

 ### 😱 Troubleshooting

-#### Component doesn't rerender when State mutates.
+#### Component doesn't re-render when State mutates.
 Such a problem can occur when the automatic integration of React has failed.
-Often it helps to manually integrate the React integration
-into the Agile Instance to which the State belongs.
+Often it helps to manually integrate the React integration into the Agile Instance to which the State belongs.
-In our case that would be the internal `shared` Agile Instance.
+In our case that would be the internal [`shared` Agile Instance](../packages/core/api/agile-instance/Introduction.md#-shared-agile-instance).
 ```ts
 import {shared as App} from "@agile-ts/core";
 import reactIntegration from "@agile-ts/react";